Helping Fractures Heal (Orthobiologics)

 - Growth factors.
 These are the many different kinds of proteins necessary for cells to work during the healing process.
 Some proteins help speed up the healing process, while others help to control it or slow it down.
 These elements are much like the vitamins that we take every day to try to improve our health and body function.

 - Stem cells.
-These are special cells in your body that can turn into other types of cells.
+These are special cells in your body that can turn into certain types of cells.
 During the healing process, stem cells are called to the area of your body that needs repair.
 Factors in the area influence the stem cells to become repair cells.
 Note that the same stem cell that repairs bone can also repair a tendon or ligament.

 Matrix (Conductive Material)